 A. God knows all things, even our most secret thoughts, words, and actions.

 It’s a pretty good fit.

-The internet brings to mind Clarke's Third Law: Any sufficiently advanced technology is indistinguishable from magic.
+The internet brings to mind Clarke’s Third Law: Any sufficiently advanced technology is indistinguishable from magic.
 But occasionally, the spell breaks.
-As demonstrated by last Friday’s massive DDoS attack, the internet is fallible, hackable and, as demonstrated here, mappable.
+As demonstrated by the massive DDoS attack in October 2016 – the biggest of its kind so far – the internet is fallible, hackable and, as demonstrated here, mappable.
 Although that is easier done than done right, as shown by this series of maps referenced on The Verge.

 An angry, almost pulsing red covers the U.S.’s major population centres: the Pacific Northwest, California, central Texas and the Northeast.
 Less affected areas are shown in softer, more diffuse orangey tones.
 Europe, less affected, is smudged with a few wisps of yellow.
 The colour scheme is reminiscent of nuclear contamination maps; or of the burning map of the Ponderosa ranch at the beginning of each episode of Bonanza see (#676).

 By covering all that territory in old-fashioned radioactive red, the map fails to convey the post-territorial nature of the internet outage.
 Some other maps do a better job of decoupling the online geography of the cyberattack from the actual topography of the offline world.

 Threat intelligence company Norse frames online attacks with a cartographic interface that is less plague map, more Space Invaders.
 But the nuclear metaphor is not far off either: attacks resemble missile launches, a hit sets off a circular detonation wave at the target.
 But this map does provide insight into the origin and destination of the attacks.
 It is so dynamic and entertaining that you will want to get in on the action, and get your name on the scoreboard.